 Realising that scaling the academic pyramid was not all I had hoped for, I have nevertheless remained passionate about communicating scientific knowledge.
-Currently I work for the world’s largest specialist environmental bookstore, NHBS, in rural Devon, England, where I am responsible for cataloguing all relevant new publications in the fields of wildlife, science and the environment.
+Currently I work for the world’s largest specialist environmental bookstore, NHBS, in rural Devon, England, where I am responsible for cataloguing all relevant new publications in the fields of wildlife, ecology, and conservation.
 This exposes me to a wealth of fantastic new books, some of which I review here.

 Below is a list of peer-reviewed publications that resulted from my Master’s project and PhD research with links to the publishers.
 In the unlikely case you would want to read the papers in full and find yourself behind a paywall, feel free to contact me.